 The characterization of natural heritage features completed as part of this EIS has confirmed that the ecological integrity of the cultural woodland on the subject property has been severely compromised by former land uses, ongoing disturbances, and dominance and proliferation of invasive tree and shrub species.
 All these factors contribute to the decline of native diversity and ecological integrity of the broader NHS.
-The previous EIS (Beacon 2017) had recommended that that the portion of the property identified as SMA be restored to a native woodland using progressive restoration methods, including replacement of existing non-native trees and shrubs with native trees, shrubs and groundcover to provide enhanced ecological function within the natural heritage system.
-Through subsequent consultation with the City and CVC, it was decided that the existing trees within the SMA would be maintained and the lands dedicated to the City.
+A previous version of this EIS (Beacon 2017) had recommended that that the portion of the property identified as SMA be restored to a native woodland using progressive restoration methods, including replacement of existing non-native trees and shrubs with native trees, shrubs and groundcover to provide enhanced ecological function within the natural heritage system.
+Through subsequent consultation with the City and CVC, it was decided that the existing trees within the SMA would be maintained.
 It is our understanding that the City will assume responsibility for future stewardship and management of these lands.